trebisky/orangepi/README.md

-This is a collection of programs I have been writing to run on the Orange Pi PC and PC2 boards.
-These boards use the Allwinner H3 and H5 chips respectively.
+This is a collection of programs I have been writing to run on the Orange Pi PC with the Allwinner H3 chip.
 The H3 has a 4 core Cortex-A7 inside (32 bit armv7),

-while the H5 has a 4 core A53 (64 bit armv8) inside.
-Amazingly the peripherals wrapped around each CPU core are almost identical.
+I used to have projects for the Allwinner H5 here also (the Orange Pi PC 2), but I moved them to their own repository "orangepi_h5

 They are what you might call "bare-metal" programming, although they get loaded by U-Boot.